nathangrove/aicaptcha/README.md

 Collects user interaction data, extracts features, and makes a prediction to determine if the user is a human or a bot.
 The score is returned to you along with a tracable `interaction_id` within a signed JWT.
 If the `save` parameter was passed in with the call, it will save the interaction for later training.

-### `POST /api/store-data`
+### `POST /api/store`

 Stores user interaction data along with an optional label for later training.

-### `POST /api/update-data`
+### `POST /api/update`

 Updates the label for a specific interaction.
 If you are gathering data to train on, you can use an existing captcha service as the ground for your labels.

-## Lifecycle
+## Lifecycles

+### Manually acquiring a token

+This is useful when using client side frameworks.

 1. Load the `captcha.js` file on the form.
+2. Initialize the AICaptcha class
-2. Before the form is submitted, run the `sendDataToServer()` function in the `captcha.js` file.
+3. Before the form is submitted, call the `executeAsync()` function
+4. Submit the token with your data to the server.

+### Automatically acquiring a token

+This method is the easiest for simple HTML forms.

+1. Load the `captcha.js` file on the form.
+2. Initialize the AICaptcha and pass `autoIntercept: true` to the config
-3. Submit the returned token (JWT) to your server along with the form data for processing.
+3. The token will be acquired and submitted with the form data to the server

+### Processing the token on the server

+Once the token is submitted to your sever with the data, you will need to verify the legitamacy of the token and the score in the token.

-4. The server can call the `/api/public_key` endpoint to get the public key used for signing the JWT to verify its legitimacy.
+1. Call the `/api/public_key` endpoint to get the public key used for signing the token
-5. Have your server logic determine what to do based on the score within the JWT.
+2. Have your server logic determine what to do based on the score within the token (JWT)
-6. (Optional) Use an alternative (already proven) CAPTCHA service or other means of determination to update the interaction data (`/api/update-data`) for the server to retrain on.
+3. (Optional) Use an alternative (already proven) CAPTCHA service or other means of determination to update the interaction data (`/api/update`) for the server to retrain on.

 ## Client Side Code Example